 When it comes to qualifications for data protection officer, GDPR does not specify any credentials.
 According to Article 37, the officer must have expertise in data protection practices and laws.
 The officer must not have any other responsibilities that may conflict with the responsibilities outlined by Article 37.

 Any organization active in the EU must ensure GDPR compliance.
 It is important to hire a data protection officer expert in data protection practices and laws.
-Got any questions or diet?
-Drop your question in the comment section.

 Co-founded WebSpero solutions about a decade ago.
 Having worked in web development- I realized the dream of transforming ideas sketched out on paper into fully functioning websites.
 Seeing how that affected the customers’ generation of leads and conversions, I wanted to delve deeper into the sphere of digital marketing.
 At Webspero Solutions, handling operations and heading the entire Digital Marketing Field – SEO, PPC, and Content are my core domains.
 And although we as a team have faced many challenges, we have come far learning along and excelling in this field and making a remarkable online reputation for our work.